 visa, mastercard, discover, american express, echeck accepted

-Backwater-valves.com / Bike-run-walk.com accepts these
+Backwater-valves.com accepts these

 major credit cards plus eCheck